TabDPT: Scaling Tabular Foundation Models on Real Data: TabDPT Methodology

 \subsection{Self-Supervised Learning on Tabular Data}

-Real-world tabular datasets are typically structured as $\mathcal{D} = \{X, y\}$, where $X \in \mathbb{R}^{N \times F}$ is the input table containing $N$ rows and $F$ features, and $y \in \mathbb{R}^{N \times 1}$ is the target (class index or regression value).
-In some instances $y$ can contain multiple targets but that is relatively rare: most publicly released datasets have a single target.
+\looseness=-1 Real-world tabular datasets are typically structured as $\mathcal{D} = \{X, y\}$, where $X \in \mathbb{R}^{N \times F}$ is the input table containing $N$ rows and $F$ features, and $y \in \mathbb{R}^{N \times 1}$ is the target (class index or regression value).
+In some instances $y$ can contain multiple targets but that is relatively rare.
 As the number of high quality publicly available tabular datasets is also relatively low, training TFMs in a supervised fashion to predict $y$ quickly saturates and leads to overfitting.
 To circumvent this, current methods predominantly leverage synthetic data that is continuously generated throughout pre-training~\citep{hollmann2023tabpfn,breejen2024fine,Hollmann2025,qu2025tabicl}.
 However, this approach has its own set of challenges where priors that generate synthetic data need to be extensively engineered to approximate the distribution of highly heterogeneous real-world data.
-Moreover, very few synthetic data generators have been released, making it challenging to reproduce and advance efforts in this direction.

 In this work we take a different approach and aim to maximize the value of real data in TFM pre-training.
 To this end, we leverage self-supervised learning (SSL) to extract maximal information from each table and regularize the model.
-Inspired by masked modeling in language~\citep{devlin2018bert} and vision~\citep{he2022masked}, as well as promising results in tabular domain~\citep{nam2023stunt,gardner2024large}, we randomly designate one column as the ``target'' to be predicted from the others.
+Inspired by masked modeling in language~\citep{devlin2018bert} and vision~\citep{he2022masked}, as well as some initial efforts in tabular domain~\citep{nam2023stunt,gardner2024large}, we randomly designate one column as the ``target'' to be predicted from the others.
 Concretely, we randomly pick a task to be either regression or classification, then pick a column $c$ with sufficient unique values as the target.
 We remove $c$ from the table and standardize its values for regression or bin them into classes for classification.
 The model then has to predict this auxiliary target $y = c$ from the resulting table $X \backslash c$.

 We also shuffle and drop other columns, forcing the model to learn from varying feature combinations.
 Without these augmentations, the number of prediction tasks would grow only linearly with the number of features.
 In contrast, our approach scales task count combinatorially, compelling the model to capture richer inter-feature relationships.
 This provides a stronger training signal and serves simultaneously as a regularizer.
 Pseudo-code for the SSL procedure is provided in~\Cref{app:pseudocode}.